wmcnamara/crynn/README.md

 Make sure you use a recursive clone, to fetch all submodules.

 ## Building Crynn:
 To manage the build process, Crynn uses <a href="https://premake.github.io/">Premake</a>.
-Premake does not need to be installed to use it.

 1. Naviagate to Crynn's base directory, containing the `premake5.exe` file.
 2. Open any command line program, and navigate to that directory.
 3. Launch premake5 with a command line argument corresponding with the IDE you're using.